JulienTant/Laravel-Env-Sync/README.md

 You can check if your .env is missing some variables from your .env.example by using the `php artisan env:check` command.

 The command simply show you which keys are not present in your .env file.
-This command will return 0 if your files are in sync, and 1 if they are not, so you can use this in a script
+This command will return 0 if your files are in sync, and 1 if they are not, so you can use this in a script.

 Again, you can launch the command with the option `--reverse` or with `--src` and `--dest`.

+If you want to use the command after deployment to check, if any `.env` variables are missing, you can pass the `--notifySlack` flag.
+In case you are missing some variable message will be sent to slack using `ENV_SYNC_SLACK_URL`.
+You can also customize the channel using `ENV_SYNC_SLACK_CHANNEL` or you can publish all the configs with `php artisan vendor:publish` and customize them as you want.

 ### Show diff between your envs files